cabforum/smime/SBR.md

 # Appendix A - Registration schemes

-The following Registration Schemes are recognized as valid under these guidelines:
+The following Registration Schemes are recognized as valid under these Requirements for use in the `subject:organizationIdentifier` attribute described in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).

+The country code used in the Registration Scheme identifier SHALL match that of the `subject:countryName` in the Certificate as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).

 * **NTR**:

-  For an identifier allocated by a national trade register to a Legal Entity.
-The country code used in the Registration Scheme identifier SHALL match that of the subject’s jurisdiction in the `subject:countryName` as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).
+  For an identifier allocated by a national or state trade register for the Legal Entity named in the `subject:organizationName`.

 * **VAT**:

-  For an identifier allocated by the national tax authorities to a Legal Entity.
-This information SHALL be validated using information provided by the national tax authority for the entity named in the `subject:organizationName` within the context of the subject’s jurisdiction in the `subject:countryName` as specified in as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).
+  For an identifier allocated by the national tax authorities to the Legal Entity named in the `subject:organizationName`.

 * **PSD**:

-  For an authorization number as specified in ETSI TS 119 495 clause 4.4 allocated to a payment service provider and containing the information as specified in ETSI TS 119 495 clause 5.2.1.
-This information SHALL be obtained directly from the national competent authority register for payment services or from an information source approved by a government agency, regulatory body, or legislation for this purpose.
+  For a national authorization number allocated to the payment service provider named in the `subject:organizationName` under Payments Services Directive (EU) 2015/2366.
+This shall use the extended structure as defined in ETSI TS 119 495, clause 5.2.1.

-  This information SHALL be validated for the entity named in the `subject:organizationName` and registration number within the context of the subject’s jurisdiction in the `subject:countryName` as specified in as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).

-  This information SHALL be validated by being matched directly or indirectly (for example, by matching a globally unique registration number) against the entity named in the `subject:organizationName` within the context of the subject’s jurisdiction in the `subject:countryName` as specified in as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).
-  The stated address of the organization combined with the organization name SHALL NOT be the only information used to disambiguate the organization.

 * **LEI**:

-  For a global Legal Entity Identifier as specified in ISO 17442 for the entity named in the `subject:organizationName` as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields).
+  For a Legal Entity Identifier as specified in ISO 17442 for the entity named in the `subject:organizationName`.
 The 2 character ISO 3166 country code SHALL be set to 'XG'.

   The CA SHALL verify that the RegistrationStatus for the LEI record is ISSUED and the EntityStatus is ACTIVE.
-The CA SHALL only allow use of an LEI if the ValidationSources entry is FULLY_CORROBORATED; an LEI SHALL NOT be used if ValidationSources entry is PARTIALLY_CORROBORATED, PENDING, or ENTITY_SUPPLIED_ONLY.
+The CA SHALL only allow use of an LEI if the ValidationSources entry is FULLY_CORROBORATED.
+An LEI SHALL NOT be used if ValidationSources entry is PARTIALLY_CORROBORATED, PENDING, or ENTITY_SUPPLIED_ONLY.

 # Appendix B - Country-specific interpretative guidelines (normative)